 Low-Fat, Plant-Based, Whole Foods Diet

-I emphasize whole foods, preferring foods as close as possible to their natural state.
+I’m really into eating whole foods, preferring foods as close as possible to their natural state.

 You may have heard the terms “real food” or “clean eating”, too.
 These terms essentially describe the same thing.
+It’s the way of eating that I aspire to, and encourage others to follow.

-Fruits, vegetables, nuts, seeds, beans and legumes, quinoa, brown rice, lean proteins – these are the stars of the whole foods lifestyle.
+Fruits, vegetables, nuts, seeds, beans and legumes, quinoa, brown rice, lean proteins – these are the stars of the plant-based, whole foods lifestyle.

 Pasta, pizza, donuts, canned whatever – these are all the foods that brought you to my website in the first place, so it’s best to replace these unhealthy, processed foods with cleaner, more natural alternatives.